control8r/midimonster-homepage/site/download.rst

 	.. container:: flex flex-mobile-algn-vert flex-tablet-desktop-algn-horiz line-on-the-top

-		.. container:: flex flex-mobile-algn-vert flex-tablet-desktop-algn-vert w-1-2 no-margin
+		.. container:: flex flex-mobile-algn-vert flex-tablet-desktop-algn-vert w-1-2 no-margin listing

-			.. raw:: html

-				<h4>Release info</h4>

-			.. container:: one-list-item

-					.. rst-class:: font-primary-color
-					RTP:
+			Release info

-					New RTP MIDI backend, which allows users to interact with a wide variety of devices communicating MIDI over the network.
+			- **RTP:** New RTP MIDI backend, which allows users to interact with a wide variety of devices communicating MIDI over the network.

-			.. container:: one-list-item

-					.. rst-class:: font-primary-color
-					ALSA:

-					The ALSA MIDI backend has removed support for the deprecated early channel specification syntax.
+			- **ALSA:** The ALSA MIDI backend has removed support for the deprecated early channel specification syntax.

-			.. container:: one-list-item

-					.. rst-class:: font-primary-color
-					OSC:

-					The OSC backend has been extended to allow reception of OSC bundle data.
+			- **OSC:** The OSC backend has been extended to allow reception of OSC bundle data.

-			.. container:: one-list-item

-					.. rst-class:: font-primary-color
-					maweb:

-					The maweb backend now supports specifying multiple fallback remote addresses and will periodically try to reconnect to any of them when a connection fails.
+			- **maweb:** The maweb backend now supports specifying multiple fallback remote addresses and will periodically try to reconnect to any of them when a connection fails.

-			.. container:: one-list-item

-					.. rst-class:: font-primary-color
-					Lua:

-					The Lua backend now supports routing all channel events to a single function using the default-handler functionality...
+			- **Lua:** The Lua backend now supports routing all channel events to a single function using the default-handler functionality...

 			.. rst-class:: inline-link
 			`Read more on the GitHub release page <https://github.com/cbdevnet/midimonster/releases/tag/v0.5>`_